"A lie told often enough becomes truth."

 administrators who are led by the “authorities” Delattre describes?
 Delattre comments further:

-A police department or law enforcement agency should be determined to deserve the confidence and
+A police department or law enforcement agency should be determined to deserve the confidence

-But no element of responsible policing and law enforcement is compatible with the indefensible claim
+But no element of responsible policing and law enforcement is compatible with the indefensible

-that perceptions or appearances are themselves the most important reality.
+claim that perceptions or appearances are themselves the most important reality.

 Delattre’s comments are important for law enforcement ethics instructors and for developers of police